 - Choose the backup drive you used to store your data.

 Once this is done, your data should be restored to its original location.

 If none of the above methods works then you can try the Windows data recovery software provided by Stellar Data Recovery.
 The software is the most efficient and cost-effective way to recover your data, in case you don’t have backups.
 The software is packed with all that you’ll need to perform a deleted file recovery successfully.

 The software is easy and simple to use with an intuitive user-friendly UI.

 Here’s how to sail through recovering deleted data.

 - Download and install Stellar Windows Data Recovery Software.

-- Open the software and select the kind of media you wish to recover and click next.
+- Open the software select the kind of media you wish to recover and click next.

 - Choose the location from which you want to recover data and click Scan.

-- Filter through the results to find your desired files and preview it.
+- Filter through the results to find your desired files and preview them.
 If you have found the right files and folders, click Recover to restore them to their original locations.